 Diwali (pronounced Di-val-ee) is often called the Festival of Lights and is the most important holiday of the year in India.
-This festival includes rituals, decorations, great food, gifts, clay lamps, and beautiful firework displays.
+During this holiday, the whole country gets into a joyous and festive mood while they prepare to celebrate with rituals, decorations, great food, gifts, clay oil lamps, and beautiful firework displays.

-In this article, we will explain everything you need to know about Diwali including its stories and history, when it takes place, how to celebrate as a foreigner, and some tips on enjoying this festival while in India.
+In this article, we will explain everything you need to know about this festival including its stories and history, when it takes place, how to celebrate as a foreigner, and some tips on enjoying this festival while in India.

 So what is Diwali?